ga4gh/data-security/AAI/AAIConnectProfile.md

     2. If treating the token as an opaque a Claim Clearinghouse MUST know in advance where to find a corresponding /userinfo.
-This limits the functionality of accepting tokens from multiple OIDC brokers.
+This limits the functionality of accepting tokens from multiple Brokers.

-3. Claim Clearinghouse or downstream applications MAY use /userinfo endpoint (derived from the access_token JWT’s `iss`) to request claims and MAY make use of the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) to subset which claims are requested if supported by the Identity Broker for the claims in question.
+3. Claim Clearinghouse or downstream applications MAY use /userinfo endpoint (derived from the access_token JWT’s `iss`) to request claims and MAY make use of the [OIDC claims request parameter](https://openid.net/specs/openid-connect-core-1_0.html#ClaimsParameter) to subset which claims are requested if supported by the Broker for the claims in question.

     1. Claim Clearinghouses or downstream applications MAY check for a